-Materiality is relevant to the presentation and disclosure of items in the interim financial statements and should be assessed based on interim period financial information, not the full annual reporting period.
-The overriding goal is to ensure that an interim financial report includes all information that is relevant to understanding an entity's financial position on the interim reporting date and its financial performance during the interim period.
+Materiality is relevant to the presentation and disclosure of items in the interim financial statements and should be assessed based on interim-period financial information, not that for the full annual reporting period.
+The overriding goal is to ensure that the interim financial statement includes all information that is relevant to understanding an entity's financial position on the interim reporting date and its financial performance during the interim period.

-Preparers also need to take care not to reduce the understandability of their financial statements by obscuring material information with immaterial information or by aggregating material information that is different by nature or function.
-Individual disclosures that are not material to the financial statements do not need to be presented - even if they are a specific requirement of an accounting standard.
+Preparers also need to take care not to reduce the understandability of their interim financial statements by obscuring material information with immaterial information or by aggregating material information that is different by nature or function.
+Individual disclosures that are not material to the interim financial statements do not need to be presented - even if they are a specific requirement of an accounting standard.
 Preparers need to consider the appropriate level of disclosure based on materiality for the interim period.